blaiseli/GIP/docs/source/giptools/karyotype.rst

 .. figure:: ../_static/karyotype2.png
       :width: 100 %

 The ``karyotype`` module performs the Wilcoxon, Kolmogorov-Smirnov and AOV tests on the somy score distributions to test the significance of chromosome coverage variations in the different samples.
 The output statistics are reported in the .xlsx file which includes the following data sheets:

-* Wilcoxon tes p-value scores
+* Wilcoxon test p-value scores
 * Kolmogorov-Smirnov (KS) test p-value scores
 * One way ANOVA test (AOV) p-value scores
 * Difference between the normalized median chromosome coverage scores